postandcourier/infant-mortality/four-main-text.md

 That’s because MUSC has been attempting to widen its reach, especially to areas of rural South Carolina that lack medical care and access to specialists.

-MUSC has set up a series of telemedicine stations at various hospitals and clinics across much of rural South Carolina.
+To do that, MUSC has set up a series of telemedicine stations at various hospitals and clinics across much of rural South Carolina.
 Hospital specialists use the stations to provide real-time consultation with rural physicians who lack specialized medical training in various fields, including obstetrics.

 Eight of the state’s counties have no doctors specially trained in the care of pregnant women.
 Many of these counties also have infant mortality rates — especially among black infants — that are double and triple the state average.